data-8/connector-instructors/README.md

 ### Student submission

-As of right now we don't have a way for students to submit their work programmatically.
+Unforunately as of right now we don't have an easy way for students to submit their work programmatically.
 You can accept submissions through email, bCourses, or otherwise.

+Students are currently able to download their notebooks off their ds8.berkeley.edu accounts in multiple formats, including `.pdf`, `.py`, and `.ipynb`.
+They can download a notebook by opening it, turning Edit mode **on**, then navigating to File -> Download as -> Format of choice.

+Thus, feel free to collect student submissions in a format that makes sense for you.